Warri Crisis: Violence (1997–2003)

 Fighting renewed in 1999 and continued intermittently.
-Hundreds of people were killed over a period of several months in early 2003 when conflict broke out between Itsekiris and Urhobos during primary elections for state and federal governments.
+Hundreds of people were killed over a period of several months in early 2003 when conflict broke out between the Itsekiris and the Urhobos during primary elections for state and federal governments.
 The dispute arose from disagreements about the number of wards making up the district and their boundaries.
-The Nigerian Red Cross reported more than 6000 internally displaced people.
-At this time, the Ijaw National Congress (INC) said the Warri Crisis was constant and unending.
-They urged state and federal governments to act on recommendations and reports the agencies had been furnished from reputable commissions.
+The Nigerian Red Cross reported more than 6,000 internally displaced people.

 The 2003 unrest involved the biggest military operation against civilians in Nigeria at the time.
 Some military personnel were killed, and there were reports of indiscriminate reprisals against civilians.

-The headquarters were relocated back to Ogbe Ijoh by the Delta State House of Assembly, a decision that brought relative peace back to the city by 2005.
+The headquarters was relocated to Ogbe Ijoh by the Delta State House of Assembly, a decision that brought relative peace back to the city by 2005.

 Impact and legacy

 Over 200,000 people were displaced by the Warri conflict between 1999 and 2006; over 700,000 people were displaced by violence in Delta State overall.

 The 2003 conflicts interrupted oil production.
 Chevron Texaco lost about 140,000 barrels of crude oil per day, and Shell Petroleum lost about 60,000 barrels per day.
 The Escravos pipeline was blown up by militant youths.

 Ongoing armed conflict in the Niger Delta region, and the appearance of the Movement for the Emancipation of the Niger Delta (MEND) in 2005 are continued expressions of these tensions.